shospodarets/shospodarets.github.io/_posts/2016-05-30-progressive-web-apps-https.md

-In April [Let’s Encrypt](https://letsencrypt.org/) guys [left beta](https://letsencrypt.org/2016/04/12/leaving-beta-new-sponsors.html) and started serving free certificates, before the only one way was to pay for it.
+In April [Let’s Encrypt](https://letsencrypt.org/) guys [left beta](https://letsencrypt.org/2016/04/12/leaving-beta-new-sponsors.html) and started serving free certificates, before the only one way (usually) was to pay for it.

 Cons: